-The College cannot be held responsible for the conduct of graduate students outside the premises.
-It is expected, however, that graduate students, as members of the academic community, will respect the rights of others.
-Failure to respect these rights could result in disciplinary probation, suspension, or dismissal from the College.
+The College cannot be held responsible for the conduct of students outside the premises.
+However, it is expected that students, as members of the academic community, will respect the rights of others; failure to respect these rights could result in disciplinary probation, suspension, or dismissal from the College.
+Behavioral expectations are stated in the Student Handbook.